 Check the date

-Medical advice changes over time, so make sure what you’re reading is up-to-date.
-Some websites include their publication date at the bottom of the page.
+Medical advice changes over time, so make sure what you’re reading is up to date.
+Some websites include their publication date.

 Who has produced it?